spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/cleaning-up-old-backups/events.md

 This event will be fired when something goes wrong while cleaning up.

-It has one two public properties:
+It has two public properties:

 - `$exception`: an object that conforms to the `Exception`-interface.
 It is highly likely that `$exception->getMessage()` will return more information on what went wrong.
 - `$backupDestination`: if this is `null` then probably something went before even connecting to one of the backup destinations.
 If it is an instance of `Spatie\Backup\BackupDestination\BackupDestination` something went connecting or